dankrysty/CarbonCopy/README.txt

 It will display main contents of source and destination to help verify before you continue

-Then it will ask to continue (y/n) - Defualt it "n" y/Y - copy and log data in log.txt n/N - cancel and exit other - invalid
+Then it will ask to continue (y/n) - Defualt is "n" y/Y - copy and log data in log.txt n/N - cancel and exit other - invalid